 Overcoming Depression with a Spirit of Thanksgiving

-No matter what triggers depression and anxiety, you can guarantee the enemy is behind it.
-This devouring spirit needs to be dealt with by the One who is stronger than he who is in the world (see 1 John 4:4).
+Whether they are caused by physical, emotional, or spiritual reasons (and often a combination of all three), we know the enemy is behind it.
+This devouring depressive spirit needs to be dealt with by the One who is stronger than he who is in the world (see 1 John 4:4).

-To battle these consuming thoughts, we must learn to operate in the spirit of thanksgiving.
+To battle depressive thoughts, we must learn to operate in the spirit of thanksgiving.

 What’s interesting is that during this time of year, depression and anxiety can be at their highest.
-The holiday busyness and jammed packed schedule can make it difficult to operate out of the spirit of thanksgiving.
+The holiday busyness and jam-packed schedule can make it difficult to operate out of the spirit of thanksgiving.

 However, this is when we get to…